 While I am not a fan of the theme, the mechanics bring this game back to the table again and again.
 Empires: Age of Discovery is a lighter weight Dominant Species.

 Still not a fan of the theme, but again the mechanics and card play is undeniably brilliant.
 Mombasa offers complexity and diversity of gameplay.

 8 Roll for the Galaxy

-A stellar production and engaging dice resource placement makes Roll for the Galaxy one of the greatest civilization games in space ever.
+Stellar production and engaging dice resource placement make Roll for the Galaxy one of the greatest civilization games in space ever.